 Approach 2: Two Arrays for Tracking Left and Right Profits (O(n) time, O(n) space)

-Recommended for interviews: The 4-state dynamic programming solution is the one interviewers typically expect.
-It demonstrates strong understanding of dynamic programming state transitions and space optimization.
-The two-array method is easier to reason about initially and helps validate your intuition, but the constant-space DP version shows deeper algorithmic maturity.
+Recommended for interviews: The 4‑state dynamic programming solution is usually expected in interviews because it demonstrates strong understanding of dynamic programming state transitions and optimization.
+The two‑array method is easier to reason about conceptually, but the constant‑space DP version shows deeper algorithmic skill and cleaner implementation.

 | Approach | Time | Space | When to Use |